2pacalypse/rl-opt/README.md

     if you run it for the first time, it makes sense to start like this example run: `python3 traininf.py job_train_qs.pkl job_train_qs.pkl expout modelout 20 10`

-    once you have the generated experiences under exp_output_dir then you can start with them by `python3 traininf.py job_train_qs.pkl exp_output_dir/540.pkl expout modelout 20 10`
+    once you have the generated experiences under exp_output_dir then you can continue with them by `python3 traininf.py job_train_qs.pkl exp_output_dir/540.pkl expout modelout 20 10`

+    so for example, the second example will train a model from 540 queries, and then when all the epochs are over it will evaluate the trained net's performance on the job_train_qs which is of size 90, and the train_queries will be updated with these fresh 90 experience, so it will continue with 630 queries, 700, and so on.
+Depending on the output frequency, it will output these cumulative experiences.